Testimonials

 -Karina Santellano, Assistant Professor of Sociology (Arizona State University)

--Liliana Rodriguez, Assistant Professor (UC Berkeley)
+-Liliana Rodriguez, Assistant Professor of Ethnic Studies (University of California, Berkeley)

 “For academics looking to broaden their audiences and strengthen their storytelling, Silvestre is an ideal coach.
 More than reviewing and revising my writing, Silvestre becomes someone you talk through ideas with, who you can brainstorm with and ask questions.
 I not only feel that I have a writing coach working with me, but a considerate, curious, and investigative research partner.”